 “Afraid you’re going to need to give us more information than that,” the American said.
 “There ain’t no way I’m gonna take your word at face value.
 Not now.”

 Sergio, clearly irritated at the demand, took a few slow breaths before relenting.
-“The Hyacinth has created certain difficulties to the Dhalia as of late.
+“The Hyacinth has created certain difficulties for the Dahlia as of late.
 And so the Tribunal has decided that it is necessary to eliminate their matriarch, as a warning against their activities.”

 Roger scoffed.
 “What activities could possibly be worth twenty million to the family?”